XRPLF/XRPL-Standards/XLS-0033d-CFTs/README.md

 * CFTs would introduce a third asset type on the ledger after XRP and IOUs, which complicates the Payment Engine implementation.
 * New transaction and data types require new implementation code from client libraries and wallets to read, display, and transact.
-* CFTs will represent a smaller overall balance amount as compared to trustlines (Trustlines can represent and enormous range, roughly between 10^-96 to 10^80).
+* CFTs will represent a smaller overall balance amount as compared to trustlines (Trustlines can represent an enormous range, roughly between 10^-96 to 10^80).

 ### 1.1.2.
 Assumptions
 This proposal makes a variety of assumptions, based upon observations of existing trustline usage in order to produce the most compact representations of data.
 These assumptions include: